 There are plenty of other self-directed IRA rules to be aware of when investing and dealing with your IRA.
 The IRS has outlined three investment types and rules that are prohibited inside an IRA.
 They are:

 - Life Insurance policies

 - Transactions with related parties (disqualified persons)

-These three types of self-directed IRA investments are considered disqualified transactions, but what does each section actually consist of?
-What exactly qualifies as a collectible, and who qualifies as a disqualified person?
+These three types of self-directed IRA investments are considered disqualified transactions, but what does that mean?
+What exactly qualifies as a collectible, and who is a disqualified person?
 Learn more on our Disqualified Transactions article from our blog.

-One basic rule to IRA investing that you need to be aware of pertains to disqualified persons.
-In regards to disqualified persons, you cannot lend money to them through your IRA, invest in their businesses through your IRA, or let them live in a real estate property that you purchased through your IRA.
-For a more in-depth look at how the IRS describes a disqualified persons check out our article on Disqualified Persons, and the infographic below.
+When you invest in an IRA, you need to be aware of disqualified persons.
+You cannot lend money to them through your IRA, invest in their businesses through your IRA, or let them live in a real estate property that you purchased through your IRA.
+For a more in-depth look at how the IRS describes disqualified persons check out our article on Disqualified Persons.